-The Numark Mixtrack Platinum offers beginner DJs all the basic tools needed to learn DJing.
+The Numark Mixtrack Platinum FX offers beginners all the basic tools needed to learn DJing on a Serato DJ controller.
 With a solid set of features, it’s a contender for one of the best entry-level controllers currently available.

 With an impressive set of features at an attractive price, there is a lot to cover.
 Let’s dive into the details.

-The central mixer section of the Numark Mixtrack Platinum is simple but effective.
+The central mixer section of the Numark Mixtrack Platinum FX has evolved from the previous model.

 This 2 channel controller offers a 3 band EQ for each channel.
-A dedicated Gain knob is also available for altering the volume of each channel.
-A cue to headphones button sits below each Low EQ for accurate preparation.
+A dedicated Level knob is also available for altering the volume of each channel.
+A cue to headphones button sits next to each volume fader for accurate preparation.
 The crossfader feels okay but certainly not as premium as more expensive controllers.

-The Mixtrack Platinum has a basic mixer section but has enough features for new DJs.
+The Mixtrack Platinum FX has a basic mixer section but has enough features for new DJs.

-The center section includes Master Gain controls for adjusting output volume.
-Below this, you’ll find Cue Mix and Cue Gain knobs for preparing your mixes.
-Master VU meters are also present to keep an eye on your volume levels so you don’t redline your mix.
+The center section includes the all-new FX controls along with dedicated paddles as seen on various turntablist style mixers.
+Below this section, you’ll find Cue Mix and Cue Gain knobs for preparing your mixes.
+VU meters are also present for each channel to keep an eye on your volume levels so you don’t redline your mix.

 Finally, a browse knob allows you to select tracks from your music library and then load them onto either deck.